ETdoFresh/Blog/content/post/import/2010/2010-05-09-setting-up-a-torrent.md

 ---
 <div xmlns='http://www.w3.org/1999/xhtml'>
   <p>
-    Here&#8217;s a quick, no frills, text-only tutorial on setting up your own torrent (and personal tracker), for family photos, family movies, etc (using uTorrent)&#8230;
+    Here's a quick, no frills, text-only tutorial on setting up your own torrent (and personal tracker), for family photos, family movies, etc (using uTorrent)...
   </p>

   <ol>